Glentel: Acquisition by Bell and Rogers

 On November 28, 2014, Bell Canada announced that it would acquire Glentel for $670 million, pending regulatory and shareholder approval, in an effort to boost its retail presence.
 Bell also operates first-party retail outlets for its services, and owns The Source, a Canadian electronics store chain that also sells Bell services.
 The company planned to continue serving as a retailer for non-Bell brands after the acquisition was completed.

-On December 17, 2014, Rogers Communications filed for an injunction against Glentel at the Ontario Supreme Court, seeking to have the acquisition blocked.
+On December 17, 2014, Rogers Communications filed for an injunction against Glentel in the Ontario Superior Court, seeking to have the acquisition blocked.
 It argued that pursuant to Glentel's supply agreements with the company, Rogers had to consent to any change in company ownership.
 The company also foresaw the possibility of Glentel's retailers showing favouritism towards Bell brands following the merger.
 Glentel CEO Tom Skidmore disputed Rogers' complaint, stating that "Rogers has the right to remove their products from our Canadian stores if they choose to terminate its agreement with us, but has no right under its agreement to block the acquisition of Glentel."

-On December 24, 2014, Bell announced that they had reached a compromise, in which Rogers would acquire a 50% stake in Glentel upon completion of the purchase.
+On December 24, 2014, Bell announced that it had agreed to divest a 50% stake in Glentel to Rogers upon its completion of the acquisition.
 The acquisition was completed on May 6, 2015.

 In 2016, Wireless Zone was sold to Round Room, LLC.
 Diamond Wireless was also sold to A Wireless.
 In February 2017, Allphones went into receivership after being sold to a "Canadian shareholder" in May 2016.